wkumari1/draft-template/README.md

 Internet-Draft                  template                    January 2015

-   the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.
+   carefully, as they describe your rights and restrictions with respect to this document.
+Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.